Azure/data-api-builder/docs/running-using-a-container.md

-# Running Data API Builder for Azure Databases in a Container
+# Running Data API Builder for Azure Databases using a container

 Login in into the `hawaiicr` Azure Container Registry: